 - Chex Granola - Gluten Free Chex Granola Mix.
 Our Costco had this for a few months.
 Then it was gone.
 It was fun to sprinkle in yogurt.
 This is no longer at our Costco as of February 2017.
 Is this gluten free granola at your Costco?

 - Nature's Own has a new gluten free granola.
 I haven't tried this brand, but if you love granola...let me know what you think.
 You can also make homemade granola in just minutes with this easy Cinnamon Granola recipe.

 - NuTrail Keto Granola

 - The Perfect Bar - These are by far our family's favorite gluten free protein bars.
 (Note, they have to be refrigerated because they have egg white protein.)
 They come in Peanut Butter, Almond Butter, and a fun Cranberry Rice Puffy Crisp.

 - Wella Bars - Here is a new gluten free protein bar from Ella.
 These are in the refrigerated section of Costco so they aren't in the usual place.
 I am going to buy these and I will let you know what we think.
 I suspect these gluten free bars will be good in a school lunchbox!

 - Nogi Bars - Another new item this month!
-I did buy these protein bars and I really like them.
-They are the perfect pick me up in the afternoon.
-These protein bars are chocolate coated and taste like a candy bar.
+I did buy these protein bars, and I really like them.
+They are the perfect pick-me-up in the afternoon.
+These protein bars are chocolate-coated and taste like candy bars.

 - Pro Bars Fuel - ProBar Fuel.
 This is a paleo-friendly sports bar.
-I picked up a bag to try on bike rides to see if it gives me a boost.
+I picked up a bag to try on bike rides to see if it gave me a boost.

 - Square Bars - Have you tried these Organic Protein Bars from Square Organics?
 Update, I tried these protein bars!
 They come in mint, coconut, peanut butter, and chocolate.
 My whole family loved them.
 These Square Organics protein bars are perfect in a school lunch box!